LuXDAmore/nuxt-prune-html/README.md

             ignoreBotOrLighthouse: false, // Remove selectors in any case, not depending on Bot or Lighthouse
             isBot: true, // Remove selectors if is a bot
             isLighthouse: true, // Remove selectors if match the Lighthouse UserAgent
-            matchUserAgent: null, // Remove selectors if this userAgent is matched
+            matchUserAgent: null, // Remove selectors if this userAgent is matched, either as String or RegExp (a string will be converted to a case-insensitive RegExp by Cheerio)
-            hookRenderRoute: true, // Activate in `hook:render:route`
+            hookRenderRoute: true, // Activate the prune during the `hook:render:route`
-            hookGeneratePage: true, // Activate in `hook:generate:page`
+            hookGeneratePage: true, // Activate the prune during the `hook:generate:page`
-            lighthouseUserAgent: 'lighthouse', // Value of the Lighthouse UserAgent },
+            lighthouseUserAgent: 'lighthouse', // Value of the Lighthouse UserAgent, either as String or RegExp (a string will be converted to a case-insensitive RegExp by Cheerio)
+        },

     };